Mauricio-mty/react-practice-api/README.md

 - text: Text (Required)
 - userId: UUID (Foreign Key to User)

+## Authentication

+The API uses JWT (JSON Web Tokens) for authentication.
+To access protected endpoints, include the token in the Authorization header as `Bearer <token>`.

 ## Error Handling

 The API includes comprehensive error handling with appropriate HTTP status codes:
 - 200: Success
 - 201: Created
 - 204: No Content (for deletions)
+- 401: Unauthorized (invalid credentials or token)
+- 403: Forbidden (missing token)
+- 404: Not Found
 - 500: Internal Server Error

 ## Contributing